 The Chairperson shall not have a casting vote on any resolution at a Board meeting.
-[Optional change - see Part A of the Explanatory Notes].

-13.7 Notice
+13.613.7 Notice

-- (a) Not less than 7 days' written notice of a meeting of the Board must be sent to every Director by the Chief Executive, and the notice must include the date, time, and place of the meeting and the matters to be discussed. - (b) An irregularity in the notice of a meeting is waived if either all Directors attend the meeting and no issue is raised about the irregularity, or all Directors agree to waive the irregularity[Optional change see Part A of the Explanatory Notes]. - 13.8 Written Resolution: A resolution in writing signed by all of the Directors entitled to receive notice of a Board meeting shall be valid and effectual as if it had been passed at a Board meeting duly convened and held.
-Any such resolution may consist of several instruments in writing in like form, each signed by one or more Directors.

-13.9 Other Proceedings: Except as provided in this clause 13, the Board may regulate its own procedure.
+- (a) Not less than 7 days' written notice of a meeting of the Board must be sent to every Director by the Chief Executive, and the notice must include the date, time, and place of the meeting and the matters to be discussed. - (b) An irregularity in the notice of a meeting is waived if either all Directors attend the meeting and no issue is raised about the irregularity, or all Directors agree to waive the irregularity. - 13.713.8 Written Resolution: A resolution in writing signed by all of the Directors entitled to receive notice of a Board meeting shall be valid and effectual as if it had been passed at a Board meeting duly convened and held.
+Any such resolution may consist of several instruments in writing in like form, each signed by one or more Directors. - 13.813.9 Other Proceedings: Except as provided in this clause 13, the Board may regulate its own procedure.